Scottish Fold vs Selkirk Rex: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Scottish Fold and Selkirk Rex diverge most clearly.
 Scottish Fold brings a sweet, calm, adaptable energy to the household, compared to Selkirk Rex's patient, loving, playful disposition.
 These differences shape every daily interaction.
 In daily life, this means Scottish Fold owners typically experience a cat that leans toward sweet behavior, while Selkirk Rex owners find their cat more inclined toward patient tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Personality fit, not an abstract ranking, determines the better choice between the two.

 Best for Families with Children